LIGMATV/docsify-dark-switcher/README.md

 If you want add the dark mode version from some element, add ``.docsify-dark-mode`` part on your CSS.
 Example : ``.docsify-dark-mode element {``

+# Showcase

+- [LIGMATV](https://ligmatv.is-a.dev/) - Home of my open blogs 📖.

+---

 Every ⭐ star is expensive.
 If you can star this repository, you absolutely rich!
+✨ *If you using this plugin, consider to add the project in the showcase.
+So i can see that! :)*

 usually, you done!